Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 - Stability
   There is a limit on how many threads can be created.

-benefits：

 ![ThreadPoolExecutor](../img/ThreadPoolExecutor.png)

 ## Executor

 Thread pools offer the same benefit for thread management, and `java.util.concurrent` provides a flexible thread pool implementation as part of the Executor framework.
 The primary abstraction for task execution in the Java class libraries is not Thread, but `Executor`.
+This interface provides a way of decoupling task submission from the mechanics of how each task will be run, including details of thread use, scheduling, etc.
 ```java
 public interface Executor {
    //The command may execute in a new thread, in a pooled thread, or in the calling thread